Governance & Leadership

 The Advisory Board provides independent scientific, ethical, and strategic guidance.
 It does not manage operations and does not hold fiduciary authority, but it strengthens accountability through expert review and recommendations.
 (See the Advisory Board page.)

-If a formal Board of Directors is established in the future as part of legal registration or organizational restructuring, the governance model and terminology will be updated accordingly.
+CredenceX does not currently have a formal Board of Directors.
+If one is established in the future as part of legal registration or organizational restructuring, the governance model and terminology will be updated accordingly.

 Decision-Making and Accountability